Controls-UWNRG/minotaur/README.md

 * `xorg-docs` (optional, for man pages)

 Once the installation is finished, you can launch the cygwin terminal and type `easy_install-2.x pip` where 2.x is the version of python that you have.
 If you are not sure about what version you have, run `python -V` (only include the first two digits, e.g. 2.7 if version is 2.7.10).
 You can then install all the python libraries using `pip install` using the same instructions as MacOS and Linux users.

+You have to run the program from an X terminal, so run `xinit -multiwindow -clipboard` to launch an xterm.
+Run your code from the terminal that opens up.

 #### Cloning and running the code
 Once you have downloaded all the required dependencies, go ahead and clone this repository: